sunriselayer/gitbook/overview/interchain-yield-aggregator.md

 ## What is the Yield Aggregator?

-The Yield Aggregator on the UnUniFi protocol is the function for yield aggregation.

-Users deposit their funds to the **Vault**, and then the funds earn yield automatically.

-In addition, it supports **interchain** yield aggregation.
-So this is also called as Interchain Yield Aggregator (IYA).
+UnUniFi’s Interchain Yield Aggregator dApp enables users to maximize their returns by automatically routing their capital to various DeFi protocols and optimized yield generation strategies (Auto DeFi Yield).
+Users can elect to use their own assets or even use assets issued from NFT loans and deposit their funds to the **Vault**, and then the funds earn yield automatically..
+By seamlessly integrating with third-party protocols, UnUniFi empowers users to capitalize on diverse DeFi opportunities and foster cross-chain interoperability through unlimited third-party **Strategy** creation.
+Developers will be able to earn commissions for their strategies, incentivizing competitive strategy development on UnUniFi while increasing the number of strategies available to the user.

 ## What is the Vault?